Last updated: November 26, 2024

 Notable manifestations and characteristics of Planetary Sapience include:

-Optimising and harmonising the use of advanced technologies, including artificial intelligence, to establish a mature technosphere that effectively monitors and safeguards our planetary home and its sentient inhabitants, both biological and artificial:🧠👥 Collective Intelligence
+Planetary Intelligence Optimising and harmonising the use of advanced technologies, including artificial intelligence, to establish a mature technosphere that effectively monitors and safeguards our planetary home and its sentient inhabitants, both biological and artificial.
+A mature technosphere is one that has achieved organizational closure with the biosphere — where technological systems work in concert with ecological processes rather than against them, and where humanity’s collective metabolism operates within the regenerative capacity of the Earth system (Likavčan & Frank 2025).
+Building this requires integrating three complementary forms of intelligence (Luers 2021):

-Harnessing the distributed wisdom of diverse communities and cultures, enabled by digital technologies for discussion, deliberation, and collaboration.🔬🌱 Scientific Intelligence
+- Collective Intelligence Harnessing the distributed wisdom of diverse communities and cultures, enabled by digital technologies for discussion, deliberation, and collaboration.

-Knowledge derived from biophysical scientists, social scientists, and engineers, providing a foundation for understanding and addressing planetary threats.🤖💻 Artificial Intelligence
+- Scientific Intelligence Knowledge derived from biophysical scientists, social scientists, and engineers, providing a foundation for understanding and addressing planetary threats.

-Actively incorporating environmental considerations into cultures, institutions, and technologies across all levels, ranging from local to global, with the aim of protecting and preserving the ecosphere's foundational elements and promoting planetary health.🌍🔮 Planetary Foresight
+Planetary Stewardship Actively incorporating environmental considerations into cultures, institutions, and technologies across all levels, ranging from local to global, with the aim of protecting and preserving the ecosphere’s foundational elements and promoting planetary health.

-Applying prudence, wisdom, and knowledge to inform anticipatory actions, long-term planning, and coordinated civilization development based on established factors and foreseeable uncertainties.🌍🛡️ Safe World Hypothesis
+Planetary Foresight Applying prudence, wisdom, and knowledge to inform anticipatory actions, long-term planning, and coordinated civilization development based on established factors and foreseeable uncertainties.

-If we collectively evolve within planetary boundaries and prioritise the stabilisation of Earth's systems, then we can bolster global resilience, resulting in a sustainable and secure environment for all.🌍💙 Just World Hypothesis
+Safe World Hypothesis If we collectively evolve within planetary boundaries and prioritise the stabilisation of Earth’s systems, then we can bolster global resilience, resulting in a sustainable and secure environment for all.

-If fair and equitable justice systems and redistribution mechanisms are established to address the Great Inequality, then conflicts may be mitigated and a solid socioeconomic foundation can be provided for all members of human societies.🌏🌻 Thriving World Hypothesis
+Just World Hypothesis If fair and equitable justice systems and redistribution mechanisms are established to address the Great Inequality, then conflicts may be mitigated and a solid socioeconomic foundation can be provided for all members of human societies.

 Orbiocentrism